 At the top of the Applying page, you’ll see the acceptance statistics for regular decision, early action and early decision applicants.
 You’ll also see the wait list stats.

-The most recent acceptance rate for regular applications at Johns Hopkins was 13%.
-In contrast, the ED acceptance rate was 29%.
-At some schools there is even a greater divergence in the rates.
+The most recent acceptance rate for regular applications at American University was 31.5%.
+In contrast, the ED acceptance rate was a whopping 81.2%.
+I am using American